 - Allow enough time for the turkey to fully defrost.
-A partially frozen turkey will cook unevenly leaving parts undercooked. - Handle the turkey safely to prevent spreading germs to other foods. - Do not wash or rinse raw turkey. - Cook the stuffing separately from the turkey. - Use a food thermometer to make sure turkey and other foods are cooked to safe temperatures. - Store leftovers safely.
+A partially frozen turkey will cook unevenly, leaving parts undercooked. - Handle the turkey safely to prevent spreading germs to other foods. - Do not wash or rinse raw turkey. - Cook the stuffing separately from the turkey. - Use a food thermometer to make sure turkey and other foods are cooked to safe temperatures. - Store leftovers safely.

 If you think someone came in contact with something dangerous, contact the New Jersey Poison Control Center immediately for medical treatment advice.
-Poison control centers are a medical resource for both the public and healthcare professionals.
-Get help 24/7.
-Call 1-800-222-1222 or Chat Here.
+Anyone can call for medical help - children, teens, and adults.
+Poison control centers are a medical resource for both the public and healthcare providers.
+Get help 24/7 - Call or Chat Here.
 If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1.